sigmaister/copy_CollapsOS/apps/README.md

 Apps in Collapse OS are design to be ROM-compatible, that is, they don't write to addresses that are part of the code's address space.

+By default, apps set their RAM to begin at the end of the binary because in most cases, these apps will be ran from RAM.
+If they're ran from ROM, make sure to set `USER_RAMSTART` properly in your `user.h` to ensure that the RAM is placed properly.